Family Activities in Ronda - Fun Days Out for All the Family

 Our family bike rides and family walks use local tracks and trails, keeping largely off the roads and away from traffic.
 On our minibus tours, you can take a nature walk in the woods, eat lunch in a forest cabin, explore prehistoric caves, see Roman ruins or visit quaint white villages.

-All or family activities are led by qualified biking guides or accompanied by registered local guides.
+All our family activities are led by qualified biking guides or accompanied by registered local guides.

 Family Bike Rides

-Via Verde de la Sierra GRADE - Easy - 36km Self guided family bike ride on a disused railway line, through tunnels, over viaducts and past a vulture colony.
-Ride is self guided with support driver to transport riders to and from Ronda at the start and finish.
+Via Verde de la Sierra Easy - 36km Self-guided family bike ride on a disused railway line, through tunnels, over viaducts and past a vulture colony.
+The ride is self-guided with a support driver to transport riders to and from Ronda at the start and finish.

-Ronda to Setenil de las Bodegas GRADE - Easy or Moderate - 31km Guided family bike ride via small tracks and trails to the village of Setenil.
-Step inside ancient "cavehouses" built into the overhanging limestone cliffs and still used today as shops, homes and cafes.
+Ronda to Setenil de las Bodegas Easy or Moderate - 31km Guided family bike ride via small tracks and trails to the village of Setenil.
+Step inside ancient "cave houses" built into the overhanging limestone cliffs and still used today as shops, homes and cafes.
 Minibus return to Ronda.

-Ronda to Cueva del Gato GRADE - Easy - 24km Guided family bike ride via small tracks and trails and over a small stream to a local beauty spot ("Cat Cave") with a cave, small waterfall and clear water pool.
+Ronda to Cueva del Gato Easy - 24km Guided family bike ride along unsurfaced tracks and quiet roads to a local beauty spot with a cave, small waterfall, clear water pool and time for a quick swim at the end.
 Minibus return to Ronda.

-Grazalema Village & Reservoir GRADE - Easy - 5km Enjoy the best views of Grazalema village from the mountains all around.
-Walk through forest, past an abandoned church and up to the mountaintop reservoir, before descending back to the village.
+Grazalema Village & Reservoir Easy - 5km Enjoy the best views of Grazalema village from the mountains all around.
+Walk through the forest, past an abandoned church and up to the mountaintop reservoir, before descending back to the village.

 Family Minibus Tours